Hillsborough Area Regional Transit: TECO Line Streetcar system

 The TECO Line is a 2.7 mi streetcar line that runs along Downtown Tampa, through the Channel District, and Ybor City.
-The line opened in 2002 and features historical replica streetcars of the original Tampa Streetcar Line, which closed in 1946.
+The line opened in 2002 and features replicas of trolleys that operated on the original Tampa Streetcar Line, which closed in 1946.

 Late-night service

-In 2006, HART introduced late-night bus service on nine local bus routes in order to meet the diverse needs of its patrons.
+In 2006, HART introduced late-night bus service on nine local bus routes in order to meet the diverse needs of its riders.
 Some of these routes now run as late as 12 am as a result in the increase of service.
 Since 2007, the number of routes running weekday services beyond 8:00pm has increased to 16 routes.

 Fares

-As of January 2025, a standard one-way adult fare is $2.00, with fares being capped at $4.00 a day when using a Flamingo smart card or the Flamingo app.
+As of January 2025, a standard one-way adult fare on most HART services is $2.00, with fares being capped at $4.00 a day when using a Flamingo smart card or the Flamingo app.
 Paper tickets were phased out in December 2024.
-Discounted fares are available for youth, seniors, Medicare users, and disabled people through the Flamingo app.
+HART offers free or discounted fares for youth, students, seniors, Medicare users, and disabled people through the Flamingo app and partnerships.

-HART has a partnership with the University of South Florida, where students can ride HART local, limited express, and flex routes for free if they show the bus operator their USF ID.
-USF Faculty & Staff can use the same services for only 50 cents.

 Facilities

-Transit Centers

 The Marion Transit Center in northern Downtown Tampa is HART's main hub.

 Like many transit agencies, HART has operated its bus system similar to a hub and spoke model.
 However, with system redesigns taking place in 2005 and 2017, the reliance on traditional hubs has lessened in favor of a grid-based system where transfers are done at key intersections and corridors.

-The main hub for HART is the Marion Transit Center in Downtown Tampa, serving 16 local and express routes (including PSTA's 100X and 300X) from 17 Bus Platforms (Platform A-N surrounding the station and the East, North and West Platforms), and also serves as stops for FlixBus and Greyhound.
+The main hub for HART is the Marion Transit Center in Downtown Tampa, serving 16 local and express routes including Pinellas Suncoast Transit Authority (PSTA) as well as FlixBus and Greyhound intercity buses.
 The center was constructed in 2001, replacing the obsolete Northern Terminal, which sat underneath the I-275 viaduct.
 The Marion Transit Center is located at the northern end of the Marion Street Transitway and includes a customer service center, office space, bus driver lounge, restrooms, bus shelters, and an array of public art displays.
-Was under construction where the station is being resurfaced since November 4, 2019 and completed construction on June 1, 2020.
-Serving Routes 1, 5, 6, 7, 8, 9, 12, 19, 30, 20X, 60LX, 275LX, 360LX, PSTA Routes 100X and 300X, and the MetroRapid North-South Line.
-HARTPlus also serves the station since June 8.